 This is the first-ever course on program approval for faculty and regulators!
 Dr. Nancy Spector will demonstrate the process nursing regulatory bodies (NRBs) take when approving nursing education programs—including the evidence that supports program approval.View Details

-For good reason these days, just about every organization has had to focus on its cultural climate and how that milieu affects both employees and those they serve.
-Develop a deeper understanding of the core concepts of diversity, equity, and inclusion in this course, along with how they apply to your work setting.View Details
+For good reason these days, organizations have focused on their cultural climate and how that milieu affects both employees and those they serve.
+Develop a deeper understanding of the core concepts of diversity, equity and inclusion in this course, along with how they apply to your work setting.View Details

 Alphonse de Lamartine famously said that “history teaches everything, even the future.”
 To better navigate the challenges on the horizon, we will examine the history of Nursing Regulation—primarily in the U.S. but incorporating global dimensions where relevant.View Details